Mereology

-In metaphysics, mereology is used to formulate the thesis of "composition as identity", the theory that individuals or objects are identical to mereological sums (also called fusions) of their parts.
-A metaphysical thesis called "mereological monism" suggests that the version of mereology developed by Stanisław Leśniewski and Nelson Goodman (commonly called Classical Extensional Mereology, or CEM) serves as the general and exhaustive theory of parthood and composition, at least for a large and significant domain of things.
-This thesis is controversial, since parthood may not seem to be a transitive relation (as claimed by CEM) in some cases, such as the parthood between organisms and their organs.
-Nevertheless, CEM's assumptions are very common in mereological frameworks, due largely to Leśniewski influence as the one to first coin the word and formalize the theory: mereological theories commonly assume that everything is a part of itself (reflexivity), that a part of a part of a whole is itself a part of that whole (transitivity), and that two distinct entities cannot each be a part of the other (antisymmetry), so that the parthood relation is a partial order.
+In ontology, mereology is used to formulate the thesis of "composition as identity", the theory that individuals or objects are identical to mereological sums (also called fusions) of their parts.
+A metaphysical thesis called "mereological monism" suggests that the version of mereology developed by Stanisław Leśniewski and Nelson Goodman (commonly called General Extensional Mereology, or GEM) (Note: Some sources, such as Lando and Koslicki, use the name Classical Extensional Mereology (CEM) for what is here called General Extensional Mereology (GEM).
+In this article, following the practice of Varzi (1999) and the SEP, the name Classical Extensional Mereology (CEM) is reserved for a weaker theory, defined in .) serves as the general and exhaustive theory of parthood and composition, at least for a large and significant domain of things.
+This thesis is controversial, since parthood may not seem to be a transitive relation (as claimed by GEM) in some cases, such as the parthood between organisms and their organs.
+Nevertheless, GEM's assumptions are very common in mereological frameworks, due largely to Leśniewski influence as the one to first coin the word and formalize the theory: mereological theories commonly assume that everything is a part of itself (reflexivity), that a part of a part of a whole is itself a part of that whole (transitivity), and that two distinct entities cannot each be a part of the other (antisymmetry), so that the parthood relation is a partial order.
 An alternative is to assume instead that parthood is irreflexive (nothing is ever a part of itself) but still transitive, in which case antisymmetry follows automatically.